The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 Painting of Empress Dowager Cixi, By Hubert Vos in 1905 — Beijing Summer Palace

-In 1900, the garden was destroyed again by Eight-Nation Alliance, and two years later was renovated by the Qing government.
+In 1900, the garden was destroyed again by the Eight-Nation Alliance, and two years later was renovated by the Qing government.

 However, many buildings and decorations were reduced and downsized because of financial issues.